Historian, Political Scientist and Custodian of Haitian Culture

 As Frantz remarks, “Canada’s openness to immigration and the coexistence of different cultures within the country represent a strength.”
 He completely dismisses the great replacement theory, which claims that immigrants are undermining Canadian or Quebec identity.
 “The provinces and federal government have the power to regulate immigration and language rights for all Canadians,” he notes.
 As someone who speaks French, English, Spanish and Creole, he also believes that multilingualism is a strategic advantage for business development and that it helps to enrich society as a whole.

 Having experienced life under dictatorships, he is keen to point out the essential role played by the Quebec and Canadian charters of rights and freedoms and their enforcement in society: “The provisions of the charters ensure that citizens’ rights are protected against questionable actions, policies or laws proposed by the provincial or federal governments.
 They provide a framework for respecting values: freedom of conscience and religion, freedom of thought, respect for democratic rights, responsible government and more.
 The charters clearly represent a check on illiberality and dictatorship.”
+On December 1, 2022, the historian, guardian and disseminator of Haitian and Caribbean culture in Canada and America was awarded the Vermeil Medal of the Académie française (France) for his contribution to the influence of the French language and literature.

 A father of two daughters, one a physiotherapist and the other a lawyer, Frantz shares some life advice: “Open your mind and learn to ask questions.
 Reflect on your life choices.
 Rethink your consumption options and favour simplicity for the sake of the planet.”